Dennis Quaid: Substance use

 There have been extensive stories about Quaid's past abuse of cocaine.
 In a 2002 interview with Larry King on his talk show, after King asked about his motives for using drugs, Quaid responded, "Well, you got to put it in context.
 Back in the late 1960s, early 1970s.
 That was back during the time where, you know, drugs were going to expand our minds and everybody was experimenting and everything.
 We were really getting high, we didn't know it.
 And cocaine at that time was considered harmless.
 You know.
 I remember magazine articles in People magazine of doctors saying it is not addicting.
 It is just—alcohol is worse.
 So I think we all fell into that.
 But that's not the way it was."

 When Quaid was asked if he believed he had ever been addicted to the drugs, Quaid responded, "It was a gradual thing.
 But it got to the point where I couldn't have any fun unless I had it.
 Which is a bad place to be."
 Later in the interview, he said, "But I saw myself being dead in about five years if I didn't stop."

 Political views

-In a 2018 interview with the New York Post, Quaid stated he was a registered independent and has voted for both Democratic and Republican candidates, saying that he did not consider himself an adherent to any particular ideology; though he did opine that Ronald Reagan was his favorite president of his lifetime.
+In a 2018 interview with the New York Post, Quaid stated he was a registered independent and has voted for both Democratic and Republican candidates, saying that he did not consider himself an adherent of any particular ideology, though he did opine that Ronald Reagan was his favorite president of his lifetime.
 In April 2020, during the COVID-19 pandemic, Quaid stated that President Donald Trump was handling the pandemic well, calling him "involved."
 Quaid subsequently recorded an interview with infectious-disease expert Anthony Fauci as part of an advertising campaign by the Department of Health and Human Services to "defeat despair" surrounding COVID-19.

-In May 2024, Quaid endorsed Donald Trump for President during an interview on Piers Morgan Uncensored, and later spoke at Trump’s rally in Coachella, California, on October 12, 2024.
+In May 2024, Quaid endorsed Donald Trump for President during an interview on Piers Morgan Uncensored and, on October 12, 2024, he spoke at Trump's rally in Coachella, California.

+In late February 2026, Quaid was traveling on Air Force One when President Trump issued the final approval to military leaders for the bombing of Iran, launching the 2026 Iran war.
+Quaid was on board along with the President, US Senator Ted Cruz, and US Senator John Cornyn.